 Why is my dog limping switching legs?
 If a puppy is limping it could be panosteitis.
 Panosteitis in puppies is often compared to growing pains in dogs.
 Learn about pano in dogs symptoms and causes.

 How to Use Puppy Gruel

 How do you feed a puppy gruel?
 Weaning is a critical time of a puppy's life.
-Dr. B talks about puppy gruel and shares tips for ensuring your puppies have a successful switch to solid food.
+Learn about puppy gruel and discover tips for ensuring your puppies have a successful switch to solid food.